swisskyrepo/PayloadsAllTheThings/Clickjacking/README.md

 > Clickjacking is a type of web security vulnerability where a malicious website tricks a user into clicking on something different from what the user perceives,
 > potentially causing the user to perform unintended actions without their knowledge or consent.
 Users are tricked into performing all sorts of unintended actions
-> are such as typing in the password, clicking on ‘Delete my account’ button, liking a post, deleting a post, commenting on a blog.
+> as such as typing in the password, clicking on ‘Delete my account’ button, liking a post, deleting a post, commenting on a blog.
 In other words all the actions
 > that a normal user can do on a legitimate website can be done using clickjacking.

 ## Summary